-- > The greatest threat to biodiversity is climate change, and delivering an enhanced grid transmission network with enhanced capacity for renewable energy is a critical step to meet net zero. - > The Proposed Development is consistent with the Applicant's commitment in all projects to deliver 10% net gain.
+- The greatest threat to biodiversity is climate change, and delivering an enhanced grid transmission network with enhanced capacity for renewable energy is a critical step to meet Net Zero. - The Proposed Development is consistent with the Applicant's commitment in all projects subject of consenting to deliver 10% net biodiversity gain.
+This is further addressed below with regard to relevant NPF4 policy.